-SSH access allows you to have 'command line access' to the server that houses your account.
-This allows you to have a secure, remote connection to your server and account.
-The SSH program allows you to use a password to connect, but it is easier and more secure to use SSH 'keys'.
+SSH access allows you to have ‘command-line access’ to the server that houses your account.
+This gives you a secure, remote connection to your server and account.
+The SSH program uses a password to connect, but it is easier and more secure to use SSH ‘keys’.
 These keys are a type of cryptographic challenge and response that have many advantages.
-Shown below are a few ways to generate some SSH keys of your own:
+Shown below are a few ways to generate SSH keys of your own.

 - For ‘Type of key to generate‘, select RSA.

 - For ‘Number of bits in a generated key‘, select 4096.

 - Move your mouse pointer around in the Key section until the progress bar is full.

 - Optional: Type a comment into the Key comment section to help with identifying this SSH key pair.

 - Recommended: Type a secure passphrase into the Key passphrase field, and again into the Confirm passphrase field.

 - Finally, click the Save public key, and also the Save private key buttons.
 Be sure to save both keys in your user’s .ssh directory inside their home directory.
 For instance: